 Thomas Deffieux, PhDINSERM Research Associate ProfessorThomas Deffieux obtained his PhD in Physics from Paris Diderot University ("Paris 7") in 2008 working on ultrafast ultrasound imaging and shear-wave elastography.
 After a post-doctoral fellowship at Columbia University dedicated to research on the blood-brain barrier using non-invasive focused ultrasound and microbubbles, he joined the Langevin Institute in 2011.
 His current research focuses on the development of wave physics for biomedical imaging and therapy including ultrafast ultrasound imaging, functional ultrasound imaging and non invasive ultrasound neuromodulation using innovative approaches.

-Bruno OsmanskiChief Technical OfficerBruno Osmanski graduated in 2010 from ESPCI Paris, a French Grande École for industrial physics and chemistry.
-That same year, he also obtained a Master’s degree in fundamental acoustics from Paris Diderot University.
-He went on to obtain his PhD in 2014, based on research performed at the Langevin Institute on ultrafast imaging for blood flow applications, including functional ultrasound imaging of the brain.
-As a postdoc, he joined the Neurophysiology & New Microscopies Laboratory (INSERM) for two years to study the mechanisms of neurovascular coupling using functional ultrasound, fMRI and two-photon imaging.
+Bruno Osmanski, PhDChief Technical OfficerBruno Osmanski graduated in 2010 from ESPCI Paris, a leading French engineering school.
+That same year, he also obtained a master’s in fundamental acoustics from Paris Diderot University.
+He obtained his PhD in 2014 at the Langevin Institute, in ultrafast imaging for blood flow applications, including functional ultrasound imaging of the brain.
+He joined the Neurophysiology & New Microscopies Laboratory (Prof. Serge Charpak, INSERM) as a postdoctoral scientist to study the mechanisms of neurovascular coupling using functional ultrasound, fMRI and two-photon imaging.